wp-plugins/extended-random-number-generator/readme.txt

 == Changelog ==

+= 1.1 =
+* Added support for random number generation in scripts

 = 1.0 =
-* Extended capability to work within text/html fields outside of posts and pages.
+* Extended capability to work within text/html fields outside of posts and pages
 * First release
 * Plugin started/forked from version 1.3.2 of Original Random Number Generator plugin